VedantGawande/Calculator/README.md

 - 34 to find a value using 2as = v^2 - u^2
 - 35 to find Lowest Common Multiple
 - 36 to find Common Factors
+- 37 to find prime numbers between two numbers
+- 38 to find Force